Retraction Watch: Impact

-Funding
+Hijacked journal tracker

+In 2022, Retraction Watch added a feature that tracks journal hijacking.
+Political scientist Anna Abalkina had developed a method for identifying hijacked journal domains based on an analysis of the archives of clone journals.
+This method is based on the argument that fraudulent publishers recycle identical papers to create a fictitious archive for a hijacked journal.
+Methods used to locate or confirm hijacked statuses of journals include duplicated journal archives, identical website templates, growth in indexing, anomalous citations, and scholars’ comments.
+Abalkina created the Retraction Watch Hijacked Journal Checker in partnership with Retraction Watch.

+Administration

 Retraction Watch has been funded by a variety of sources, including donations and grants.
 They received grants from the John D. and Catherine T. MacArthur Foundation, the Helmsley Charitable Trust, and the Laura and John Arnold Foundation.
-The database of retractions was funded by a 400,000 dollar grant from the MacArthur Foundation received in 2015.
+The database of retractions was funded by a $400,000 grant from the MacArthur Foundation in 2015.
 They have partnered with the Center for Open Science, which is also funded by the Laura and John Arnold Foundation, to create a retraction database on the Open Science Framework.

+In 2023, Crossref and Retraction Watch began a collaboration in which Retraction Watch would provide its database and Crossref would process, open, analyze, and present the data.